-6.1.
-Any costs associated with agreeing the SPG for consultation will be contained within existing budgets and will not affect other services.

-- 7. What are the main conclusions of the Equality Impact Assessment (EqIA) undertaken on the decision?
+- 6.1.
+Any costs associated with agreeing the SPG for consultation is contained within existing budgets and it will not affect other services. - 7.
+What are the main conclusions of the Equality Impact Assessment (EqIA) undertaken on the decision?
 The completed EqIA template should be attached as an appendix to the report. - 7.1 An EqIA is not considered necessary for this decision.
-The principles of appropriately managing listed building s in national legislation, and supported through adoption of the LDP.
-The SPG provides further guidance on this.
+The principle of managing appropriate change in conservation areas is in national legislation, and supported through adoption of the LDP.
+The SPG provides further detailed guidance on this.
 The LDP underwent a full EqIA in May 2011.